-There are a variety of outstanding issues relating to the training needs of the Community Advice Office (CAO) sector.
+There are a variety of outstanding issues relating to the training needs of the CAO sector.
 Participants at the 'Collective Capacity' meeting convened by the National Alliance for Development of Community Advice Offices (NADCAO) raised a variety of outstanding training issues.
 They mentioned the tension between CAOs as centres for paralegal services and broader social justice services (e.g. additional training in activism and not simply on how to access legal services) which impacts on defining the training needs for the sector as well as the need to 'train the trainers'.
-There were several other training issues highlighted, such as connection between trainings, accreditation, and the incorporation of community and indigenous justice.17

-Stakeholders were generally of the opinion that while the CAO sector was a critical point of entry for the poor regarding access to justice and government service delivery, it remained precarious.
-They felt that little had changed in government practice to address the impasse surrounding the sector's institutionalisation.18 The Association of Community Advice Offices of South Africa (ACAOSA) prepared a Community Advice Office Draft Bill, which provides for a publicly funded National Community Advice Offices Council19 where CAOs would be funded by both public and donor monies.20 ACAOSA submitted the Draft Bill to the Department of Justice, but to date this Bill has not been introduced in Parliament.
+There were several other training issues highlighted, such as connection between trainings, accreditation, and the incorporation of community and indigenous justice.17 delivery, it remained precarious.
+They felt that little had changed in government practice to address the impasse surrounding the sector's institutionalisation.18 The Association of Community Advice Offices of South Africa (ACAOSA) prepared a Community Advice Office Draft Bill, which provides for a publicly funded National Community Advice Offices Council 19 where CAOs would be funded by both public and donor money.
+20 ACAOSA submitted the Draft Bill to the Department of Justice, but to date this Bill has not been introduced in Parliament.
 Other than the funding concept note submitted to the European Union Multiannual Indicative Programme, there has been no further collaboration between government and civil society to secure public or donor money for the CAO sector.